Palo Alto School of Chamber Music

 About

-Palo Alto School of Chamber Music offers chamber music programs that include Allegro Ensemble, small Chamber Groups, a Summer Camp, private lessons, and year-round coaching sessions in chamber music.
-Students play in trios, quartets, or quintets that are matched according to age and experience level, and they participate in concerts.
-The program welcomes strings, woodwinds, and pianists of all ages and abilities, and teaches a varied repertoire along with music theory, music history, stage presence, and rehearsal techniques.
+Palo Alto School of Chamber Music offers chamber music programs that include the Allegro Ensemble, small Chamber Groups, a Summer Camp, private lessons, and year-round coaching sessions in chamber music.
+Students play in trios, quartets, or quintets, and participate in concerts as part of the program.
+Strings, woodwinds, and pianists of all ages and abilities are welcome, and the program includes varied musical repertoire along with music theory, music history, stage presence, and rehearsal techniques.

 • Ages: 5–18 years old